Lane Thomas Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Brewers' 4.09 team ERA ranks 12th across all MLB pitching staffs.

-- In his last time out on Wednesday against the Cincinnati Reds, the right-hander threw six innings, giving up two earned runs while surrendering three hits.
+- The right-hander's last appearance was on Wednesday against the Cincinnati Reds, when he tossed six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.